 Cons of BatGBA

-- Comes up short on certain highlights when contrasted with different emulators.
+• It comes up short on specific highlights when contrasted with different emulators.

 Visit: BatGBA